PiotrSwietek/MC-Guys/Portfolios/Piotr Swietek/portfolio.md

 to execute the commands stated in the guide but it took more than a hour to execute this command so I interrupted it.

 # Debate
+I was in the Contra team but I was in the audience so I took notes:

 ## PRO
 ### Phase 1